glisignoli/flycast-dojo/RECORDING.md

   * I added a audiobackend called rawfile to write out the audio
   * I modified gles.cpp to write out rendered video frames

+# Goal
+The goal of this is to produce a build of flycast that can record flycast replays to a video file without the need for screen capture software.
+This would enable automated recording of replays that can be then uploaded to fightcadevids.com.

+Ideally, this wouldn't need to run in real time.
+Eg: Even if recording a 5 minute replay takes 10 minute, all audio and video frames would still be captured and synced correctly.

 # Status
 Currently this fork is able to write raw auto out to a file, and RENDERED raw video frames.